cleolibrary/CLEO-Redux/docs/en/other-features.md

 For `GTA III` or `re3`:

 ```
-/// <reference path=".config/gta3.d.ts" />
+/// <reference path="./.config/gta3.d.ts" />
 ```

 For `Vice City` or `reVC`

 ```
-/// <reference path=".config/vc.d.ts" />
+/// <reference path="./.config/vc.d.ts" />
 ```

 For `San Andreas`

 ```
-/// <reference path=".config/sa.d.ts" />
+/// <reference path="./.config/sa.d.ts" />
 ```

 For `Unknown` host

 ```
-/// <reference path=".config/unknown.d.ts" />
+/// <reference path="./.config/unknown.d.ts" />
 ```

 This line instructs VS Code where to look for the commands definitions for the autocomplete feature.
 The `path` can be relative to the script file or be absolute.
+Examples above assume JS files are located in the CLEO directory.
 [Find out more information](https://www.typescriptlang.org/docs/handbook/triple-slash-directives.html#-reference-path-) on the official TypeScript portal.

 ## SCM Log